 This refers to a region of DNA that can be inserted anywhere in the genome.
 For eg., Ty elements in Drosophila.
 Alu sequence is the most common transposable element found in humans.

 Spontaneous mutations are responsible for changes in the genome.
 The nucleotide sequences change resulting in a frameshift mutation that alters the genome.
 This is more common in prokaryotes.

 During this, two exons from different genes come together.
 New genes are formed by this mechanism.
-Thus, a new gene is introduced in the genome.
+Thus, a new gene is introduced into the genome.